One More Victim: Reception

-Research
+Research and writing style

 Jeanne Lesem, writing for United Press International, praised it as a "perceptive and minutely detailed study" and "more than a biography of a misguided man—it is a thoughtful book that delves into the present meaning of Jewishness and anti-Semitism as reflected in the news day by day".
 Larry King said of the book that the "sordid, ironic, almost unbelievable story of this unusual individual is well documented" where "the facts become more unbelievable the more you read".
 A review in the Northwest Arkansas Times said the book "penetrates the masquerade" and praised it as a "compelling, carefully researched biography whose cumulative effect is blood-curdling" that was "vividly traced".
 Donald Stanley, for the San Francisco Examiner, called the story "bizarre" and noted the book's appeal as even beyond Burros, as a look at the "lunatic fringe" of the racist right.

 Reviewer Eliot Fremont-Smith said it was a book of three focuses: the coverage of Burros himself, which he said was the least successful, and the American racist movement, which he called the portrayal of "vivid and fascinating" and "almost funny in its portrayal of the isolated, grubby, boyish ineffectualness of these men".
-The third theme was its portrayal of the American Jewish experience, which he called the book's real heart.
+The third theme he identified was the portrayal of the American Jewish experience, which he called the book's real heart.
+Kirkus Reviews complimented the author's "impressively thorough research job on Burros, his family, and the far-far-right organizations he belonged to"; they wrote that though there was "cheap psychologizing", there was "more virtue than might have been expected, given the sensational topic"; Lila Freilicher of Publishers Weekly said it was "straightforward and carefully researched".

 Lois Town for The Bay City Times left a positive review, calling it "fascinating, frightening", and praised it for also giving "a penetrating insight into the bigotry and hate still encountered by Jewish Americans".
 Literary critic Robert Kirsch complimented the book as going beyond journalism and the original run of newspaper stories that had followed Burros, saying there were no "facile answers" and that it left many unanswered.
-Edward Grossman for the Chicago Tribune, more critical, wrote the book came at a time when, in his view, "too many books are being published in this troubled country"; he further criticized it as an example of the "Jewish exploitation industry" of books with Nazi themes.
+Edward Grossman for the Chicago Tribunes Book World, more critical, wrote the book came at a time when, in his view, "too many books are being published in this troubled country"; he further criticized it as an example of the "Jewish exploitation industry" of books with Nazi themes.
 He also criticized the book for its tone and some factual statements about topics less related to Burros.
 Ultimately he said Burros "got the biographers he deserved".
-Jim Frankel for The Cleveland Press called it "slick and readable" as well as entertaining but criticized it for not satisfactorily answering the question of why Burros ended up how he did.
-Frankel also said some of its asides on Jewishness seemed pointless and found the lack of Phillips's involvement puzzling.
+Jim Frankel for The Cleveland Press called it "slick and readable" as well as entertaining, though said some of its asides on Jewishness seemed pointless and found the lack of Phillips's involvement puzzling.
 Kirsch praised the writing style for not being outrageous, saying that if anything, they underplayed the narrative of Burros's life, with "lucid, direct, evocative" language no matter the content.